-- Digital monitoring data is stored with full time resolution: Actors focus on continuous and automated activity data capturing and management on dedicated data platform.
+- Digital monitoring data is stored with full time resolution: Actors focus on continuous and automated activity data capture and management on dedicated data platforms.
 These platforms often also perform the complete emission reduction quantification calculations.
-Webbased dashboards provide data access to various stakeholders. - Actors put a strong focus on complete and well-managed data: Basic data cleaning and plausibility checks are common features of the digital monitoring systems.
-This helps to increase completeness, reliability, and accuracy of monitoring.
-For example, for decentralized energy production this may include the comparisons of diurnal variation in production levels with similar plants and solar irradiation data from nearby weather stations as well as the comparison with maximum producible power derived from installed capacity.
-With cook stoves usage data, similar plausibility checks are made, including the comparison of the timing, length and frequency of cooking activities, and temperatures reached.

-More advanced data quality checks are being investigated: In the case of decentralized renewable power, these could rely on additional meteorological data and possibly more sophisticated statistical approaches.
+Webbased dashboards provide data access to various stakeholders. - Actors place a strong emphasis on complete and well-managed data: Basic data cleaning and plausibility checks are common features of the digital monitoring systems.
+This helps to improve the completeness, reliability, and accuracy of monitoring.
+For example, for decentralized energy production this may include comparisons of diurnal variation in production levels with similar plants and solar irradiation data from nearby weather stations, as well as comparisons with the maximum power that can be derived from installed capacity.
+With cookstove usage data, similar plausibility checks are made, including comparisons of the timing, length, and frequency of cooking activity, as well as temperatures reached. - More advanced data quality checks are being investigated: In the case of decentralized renewable power, these could rely on additional meteorological data and possibly more sophisticated statistical approaches.
 However, actors have not reached a conclusion yet on whether the benefits of such approaches would be worth the cost.

 2.2.
-Assessment of D-MRV for decentralized energy and cook stoves
+Assessment of D-MRV for decentralized energy and cookstoves

-In the following, use cases of this paper (Box 2) are assessed according to the defined criteria (Box 1) to characterize the pros and cons of D-MRV for the considered technologies.
-The results of the assessments are presented in section 2.3 in tabular form.
+In the following section the use cases in this paper (Box 2) are assessed according to the defined criteria (Box 1) to characterize the pros and cons of D-MRV for the considered technologies.
+The results of these assessments are presented in tables in Section 2.3.